-- A: Supports one module inserted in any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration. - C: Supports four modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.
+- A: Supports one module inserted into any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration (supports two DIMM modules only for yellow DIMMs when overclock to DDR2-1066). - C: Supports 4 modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.

-Visit the ASUS website for the latest DDR2-1066/800/667 MHz QVL.
+Visit the ASUS website for the latest DDR2-667/800/1066(O.C.)MHz QVL.